 In addition, the RHIO conducts its own audits on a periodic basis to ensure proper use of the exchange by authorized users.
 Audit results are available to the public upon request.

 Audit Reports Available Upon Request

 Patients can request a report of anyone who has viewed their health information through the Rochester RHIO's health information exchange.
 There is no charge for an audit report (one per year).

 For further information, refer to the Rochester RHIO Audit Policy.

 To request an audit, or to get more information, please call the RHIO Support Center at 1-877-865-7446 (RHIO).

 Where does the RHIO get it's data from?
 What are the data sources for patient information?
-For a specific list of data sources, go to the RHIO's Data Contributor page.
+For a specific list of data sources, go to the RHIO's Data Sources page.

 The RHIO's exchange contains patient information from major health care organizations, including hospital systems, reference labs, radiology centers, and payers in the Greater Rochester area.
 Each month, 1.5 million clinical results are added to the exchange.